lwe/simple_enum/README.md

         jane = User.new :gender => :female
         jane.female? # => throws NoMethodError: undefined method `female?'

-    Yet the setter and getter for `gender`, as well as the `values_for_gender` methods are still available, only all shortcut methods for each of the enumeration values are not generated.
+    Yet the setter and getter for `gender`, as well as the `User.genders` methods are still available, only all shortcut methods for each of the enumeration values are not generated.

 * As a default an `ArgumentError` is raised if the user tries to set the field to an invalid enumeration value, to change this